-Shareholders are requested to approve the re-appointment of Grant Thornton India LLP as the Company's auditors in respect of the financial year ending March 31, 2016 and until the annual general meeting of the Company to be held in 2016.
+Shareholders are requested to approve the re-appointment of Grant Thornton India LLP as the Company's auditors in respect of the financial year ending March 31, 2018 and until the annual general meeting of the Company to be held in respect of the financial year ending March 31, 2018.

-The Board, upon the recommendation of the Audit Committee of the Board, recommends a vote "FOR" a re-appointment of Grant Thornton India LLP as the Company's auditors until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2016.
+The Board, upon the recommendation of the Audit Committee of the Board, recommends a vote "FOR" a re-appointment of Grant Thornton India LLP as the Company's auditors until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2018.

-- (a) a sum of US\$ 545,850 (excluding taxes and out of pocket expenses); and - (b) a further sum in an amount to be determined by the Board of Directors or a committee thereof, provided that such amount will be reported in the Company's audited financial statements for the year ending March 31, 2016, be and hereby is approved as remuneration being available for the payment of audit fees to Grant Thornton India LLP as the Company's independent auditors for their audit services to be rendered in respect of the Company's financial statements for the financial year ending March 31, 2016 and that the Board of Directors or a committee thereof is authorized to determine the remuneration payable from time to time to the auditors during this period in accordance with this approval.
+- (a) a sum of US\$525,000 (excluding taxes and out of pocket expenses); and - (b) a further sum in an amount to be determined by the Board of Directors or a committee thereof, provided that such amount will be reported in the Company's audited financial statements for the year ending March 31, 2018, be and hereby is approved as remuneration being available for the payment of audit fees to Grant Thornton India LLP as the Company's independent auditors for their audit services to be rendered in respect of the Company's financial statements for the financial year ending March 31, 2018 and that the Board of Directors or a committee thereof be and hereby is authorized to determine the remuneration payable from time to time to the auditors during this period in accordance with this approval.

-Under the Articles of Association of the Company, the shareholders in a general meeting fix the remuneration of the auditors.
-The actual level of fees to be charged by the auditors for audit services to be rendered in respect of the financial year ending March 31, 2016 is not known.
-Consequently, the approval of the Shareholders in the Annual General Meeting is sought for the following to be available for payment of remuneration of the auditors for audit in respect of the Company's financial statements to be rendered during the financial year ending March 31, 2016:
+Under the Articles of Association of the Company, the business of a general meeting includes fixing the remuneration of the auditors.
+The actual precise amount of fees to be charged by the auditors for audit services to be rendered in respect of the financial year ending March 31, 2018 is not known.
+Consequently, the approval of the Shareholders in the Annual General Meeting is sought for the following to be available for payment of remuneration of the auditors for audit in respect of the Company's financial statements to be rendered during the financial year ending March 31, 2018:

-- (a) a sum of US\$ 545,850 (excluding taxes and out of pocket expenses) plus - (b) a further sum in an amount to be determined by the Board of Directors or a committee thereof, provided that such amount will be reported in the Company's audited financial statements for the year ending March 31, 2016.
+- (a) a sum of US\$525,000 (excluding taxes and out of pocket expenses); and - (b) a further sum in an amount to be determined by the Board of Directors or a committee thereof, provided that such amount will be reported in the Company's audited financial statements for the year ending March 31, 2018.

 The precise amount to be paid to the auditors for audit services will be determined by the Board or a committee thereof.
-The level of fees that will be approved by the Board of Directors or a committee thereof, pursuant to the approval of Shareholders being granted herein (if this proposal is adopted), will be based on the number and location of the Company's worldwide subsidiaries.
-The fees may extend to the extent any additional subsidiary that may come into being in the financial year ending March 31, 2016 and will be approved by the Board or a committee thereof followed by relevant disclosures to the shareholders in the annual report for the financial year ending March 31, 2016.
+The amount of fees that will be approved by the Board of Directors or a committee thereof, pursuant to the approval of Shareholders being granted herein (if this proposal is adopted), will be based on the number and location of the Company's worldwide subsidiaries.
+The amount of fees may (be higher than US\$525,000) to the extent any additional subsidiary is incorporated or acquired in the financial year ending March 31, 2018, is approved by the Board or a committee thereof and is disclosed to Shareholders in the annual report for the financial year ending March 31, 2018.

-The Board upon the recommendation of the audit committee recommends a vote 'FOR' the fixing of the auditors' remuneration for the audit services to be rendered in respect of the financial year ending March 31, 2016.
+The Board, upon the recommendation of the Audit Committee of the Board, recommends a vote "FOR" the fixing of the auditors' remuneration for the audit services to be rendered in respect of the financial year ending March 31, 2018.

-THAT Mrs. Renu S. Karnad be and hereby is re-elected to hold office as a Class III Director from the date of the Annual General Meeting.
+THAT Mr. Keshav R. Murugesh be and hereby is re-elected to hold office as a Class II Director from the date of the Annual General Meeting.